 Coordinated Lightning Surge Protection Technology

-Lightning Surges are brief but powerful over-voltages and over-currents often accompanied with electromagnetic & radio frequency interference (EMI/RFI) lasting up to a few hundred microseconds, reaching in access of 100,000 Volts.
-Surge sources vary, besides external sources such as lightning, power system faults and utility grid switching to internal sources which are generated by load switching also generate destructive surges.
-A coordinated lightning surge protection plan comprises of a layered defense is the best approach in eliminating the destructive effects of both external and internal surges.
+Lightning Surges are brief but powerful over-voltages and over-currents often accompanied by electromagnetic & radio frequency interference (EMI/RFI) lasting up to a few hundred microseconds, reaching in excess of 100,000 volts.
+Surge sources vary.
+Besides external sources such as lightning, power system faults and utility grid switching to internal sources which are generated by load switching also generate destructive surges.
+A coordinated lightning surge protection plan comprised of a layered defense is the best approach in eliminating the destructive effects of both external and internal surges.

 IEEE std 1100 states: In addition to surge protective devices installed in the service entrance equipment, it is recommended that additional surge protection devices of listed Category “B” or Category “A”, as specified by IEEE std.
 C62.41-2002, be applied to downstream electrical switchboards and panel-boards on secondary or separately derived systems if they support communication, information technology equipment, signaling, television or other forms of electronic load equipment.